gochoam/phosphor-arrays/README.md

 ```

-You can remove values by either looking for its first occurrence with
+Remove values by either looking for its first occurrence with
 `remove()` or providing an index with `removeAt()`.

 ```node